CLI Reference

 • --subject: subject checkpoint path or model ID

-• --adapter: adapter name or auto
+• --baseline-adapter: baseline-side adapter name or auto

 • --profile: ci, release, or another included profile